 We are grateful to the following individuals for their dedication, passion, and leadership in support of Barton Springs Conservancy and the For the Love of the Springs Campaign.

-“It is a great honor and privilege to work with this passioniate Board and our the partners at the City of Austin to protect and enhance the treasure that is Barton Springs”
+“It is a great honor and privilege to work with this passionate Board and our the partners at the City of Austin to protect and enhance the treasure that is Barton Springs”

 Board of Directors